exakat/php-dictionary/dictionary/global-variable.ini.rst

 Variables that reside in the global scope, and may be imported with the global keyword.

-To become a global variable, a variable may use one of the following ways :
+To become a global variable, a variable may use one of the following ways:

-+ Be declared as such with the `global` keyword
++ Be declared as such with the ``global`` keyword
-+ Be created in the `$GLOBALS` variable, which is a global variable itself
++ Be created in the ``$GLOBALS`` variable, which is a global variable itself
 + Be created outside any function, method, closure
 + Be a super-global